inbravo/aws-feature-set/README.md

 - **T** : Cheap T2

 ### EC2 Security Groups
+- By default EC2 is in **DENY ALL** mode.
+You need to open ports using security groups
+- Security groups can never **DENY**
+- Security groups allways **ALLOWS**
-- A security group is a virtual firewall.
-First line of defense
+- A security group is a virtual firewall
+- Security Group 	: First line of defense
-- Network ACLs are second line of defense after security groups
+- Network ACLs 		: Second line of defense
 - Single instance can have multiple security groups
 - Each security group only "allows" inbound traffic,  hence there will never be a conflict on security group rules
 - Security group changes are applied immediately